 Originally, I was aiming towards a double chocolate cookie texture, but they ended up tasting more like a brownie.
 Now, don’t get me wrong, I’m not complaining.
 I preferred the texture of these cookies over the original double chocolate chip cookie you buy at the stores and bakeries.

 The good news about these cookies was that there was no “tweaking” necessary.
 They came out PERFECT the first time around.
 The secret?

 Previously, I was reading up on how to get a cookie that was chewy on the inside and crispy on the outside.
 To me, that’s the ideal cookie.
 The tips I found applied to a “normal” cookie.
 You know, the kind with gluten.
 But I decided to experiment with a gluten-free version.

-I used the Cup4Cup flour as the base of the cookie, but instead of using ONLY that flour, I replaced a small amount with Bob’s Red Mill (or one you would use to make a loaf of bread).
+I used a starch-based gluten-free flour as the base of the cookie, which is what I usually use for cookies, but instead of using ONLY that flour, I used a small amount with Bob’s Red Mill (or one you would use to make a loaf of bread).
 This adds a slight crispiness to the cookie.

 Oh, and don’t forget the glass of milk!